dmwyatt/template_streaming_shadow_dom/README.md

 ## Gotchas
 * **Reverse proxies may buffer responses**.
-For example, on the demo server, I had to add `proxy_buffering off;` to the nginx config for the `/` location block.
-Another solution is to have Django send the `X-Accel-Buffering: no` header.
+This means that the reverse proxy just waits for all of the content from Django before sending it to the client which completely negates the purpose of this technique.
+For example, on the demo server, I had to add
+  `proxy_buffering off;
+  ` to the nginx config for
+  the
+  `/` location block.
+  Another
+  solution is to have
+  Django send the
+  `X-Accel-Buffering: no` header.
 * **Browser support**.
 I've tried it on Edge, Chrome, and Firefox.
 I've been told it works in Safari.
 These are all evergreen browsers that auto-update.
 I don't know about other browsers.
 [Here's caniuse](https://caniuse.com/declarative-shadow-dom) for the Declarative Shadow DOM.

 ## Improvements